 So, the long and the short of it is that Google treats translated texts no differently to English content, as long as it’s top quality.
 If you make sure to put the time and effort in, you won’t have to worry about being penalised by Google.
 So please do not let the idea of being penalised by Google put you off from creating that multicultural site that you have been dreaming of.

 If you’re after top quality translations, Topcontent can help!
-Fill out the form below to get a quote from us today!
+Contact us to get a quote from us today!

 Watch this video from Google Webmasters: